Batch Cooking: The Complete Guide to Smart Cooking

 Prepare starches in parallel

 While the proteins are cooking, start the rice, pasta, or potatoes.
-Cook them al dente since they'll be reheated during the week.
-Rice overcooked on Sunday will be mushy by Wednesday.
+Cook them al dente because they will be reheated during the week.
+Overcooked rice on Sunday will be mushy by Wednesday.
 Same principle for pasta and grains.

 5